Awards for outstanding creation, research and production developed in Barcelona

 The Barcelona City Council acknowledges the impact of his studies in cancer and metastasis

 The Barcelona City Council has announced the names of the winners of the 2018 Premi Ciutat de Barcelona, the highest accolade bestowed by the city on its citizens.
-Eduard Batlle, ICREA researcher, group leader and coordinator of the Cancer Science Programme at IRB Barcelona, has been given this prize in the “Life Sciences” category.
+Eduard Batlle, ICREA researcher, group leader and coordinator of the Cancer Science Programme at IRB Barcelona and a CIBERONC member, has been given this prize in the “Life Sciences” category.

 Eduard Batlle receives this institutional recognition for his recent article published in the journal Nature, which describes the discovery of the new mechanism that allows cancer cells to evade detection by the immune system and to form metastases.
 This finding reveals new approaches through which to increase the success of immunotherapy treatments in advanced stages of certain kinds of cancer.